 Even if you create and use secure passwords with your various online sites, there are still a number of ways they can leak out.
 One area that’s often overlooked, according to password manager and digital wallet provider Dashlane, is email.
 That is, people often share their login credentials and plain-text passwords along with other sensitive data via email messages.
 That means if hackers get into your inbox, they can quickly gain the keys to a wide range of your accounts.
 And if you tend to re-use passwords, the damage could be even worse.

-Before I got a password manager, I would store passwords in email.
+Before I got a password manager, I would store passwords in an email.
 I think a lot of us have.
-When I first setup the password manager I removed a lot of those emails, but I’ve had a GMail account since 2004.
+When I first set up the password manager I removed a lot of those emails, but I’ve had a Gmail account since 2004.
 There are thousands and thousands of emails.
-Going through all them would take months.
+Going through all of them would take months.

 So I used the free Dashlane tool and in seconds all my email was scanned.
 99 accounts were found, some with passwords.
 Even if the passwords aren’t there, all it takes is knowing which email account was used to sign up for an account and clicking a reset password button to take over an account.